Hosted stablecoin checkout vs. payment links

 Which payment data should the merchant system retain?

 Keep payment ID, order status, token, chain, timestamps, and status update history.
-Those are the fields support and finance will need later.
+Those are the fields needed later for order lookup and reconciliation.

 Is connecting a wallet flow enough for SaaS billing?